willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 The simulator has simple models for semiconductor devices and an operational amplifier, with just a few adjustable parameters.
 For more sophisticated simulations, check out the other circuit simulator resources mentioned below.

-The default diode saturation current is $I_s = 1.0\times 10^{-14} \text A$.
-The diode's *area* parameter scales up the saturation current to $a \times I_s$.
+The default diode saturation current is $\text I_\text s = 1.0\times 10^{-14} \text A$.
+The diode's *area* parameter scales up the saturation current to $a \times \text I_\text s$.

 ## System information

-The circuit sandbox works best in a desktop or laptop computer environment where you have plenty of viewing area.
+The circuit sandbox works best on a desktop or laptop computer where you have plenty of viewing area.
 You can also use it on a tablet.
-(It works on smartphone, too, but the experience is a bit awkward because the screen is so small.)
+(It works on smart phone, too, but the experience is a bit awkward because the screen is so small.)
+It should work seamlessly in most modern browsers under Windows, Mac, and Linux.
+If you experience problems, please let me know.

 ### Desktop/laptop